ironhack-edu/temp-id-case-study/instructor-resources/css-selectors-advanced-lesson-plan.md

 ### Self-assessment

-The self-assessment in Miro is used to provide an overview of how the content has been received during the class.
+The self-assessment in [Miro](https://miro.com/app/board/o9J_l13ohFs=/) is used to provide an overview of how the content has been received during the class.
 Depending on the results, the instructor may decide to recap a particular selector or concept in the following lesson.
 This should also encourage the students to reflect on the concepts they should focus on after the class.

 ### Quiz

-The short quiz focuses on testing knowledge of which CSS selectors are used and knowledge of the correct syntax.
+The [short quiz](https://docs.google.com/forms/d/1yprhnOKxS7Lx-Qq96VUtDNx4j5fS-W96CCQyaJsA8cA/edit) focuses on testing knowledge of which CSS selectors are used and knowledge of the correct syntax.
 The quiz should provide insight into how accustomed students are with using different types of selectors and their qualities.

 ## Reflection

-Once the class has ended, it is important for the instructor to note down anything that worked particularly well during the lesson or that did not work so well.
+Once the class has ended, it is important for the instructor to note down anything that worked particularly well during the lesson or needs improvement.
 This can help inform the next iteration of the class, and better understand which engagement strategies work over others for future lessons and topics.

 The following questions can serve as a starting point: